 Lastly, let's get some demo footage in there.
 We go back to E3 2018, where 2017 Smash 4 EVO World Champion Saleem "Salem" Young gets his hands on the new-look Link, facing off against Nairo and the new-look Ganondorf.

 Super Smash Bros.
-Ultimate is set to arrive this Friday, December 7 on Nintendo Switch.
+Ultimate is set to arrive on Friday, December 7 on Nintendo Switch.
 It should be obvious by now that we won't get to everyone before the big release date, but we'll continue our analyses well beyond the game's release date.
 And in an effort to expedite things, this will now become a daily feature for the next couple of weeks.
+For even more in-depth details covering Nintendo's latest Switch brawler, be sure to head over to Shacknews' Super Smash Bros.
+Ultimate walkthrough and guide.